evoong/evoong/README.md

 ### 🌟 **Notable Projects**

+📊 Check out my repositories for projects involving machine learning, NLP, web scraping, and more!

 #### [**Patent Landscape Visualization**](https://ised-isde.canada.ca/site/canadian-intellectual-property-office/sites/default/files/attachments/2022/CIPOCS-1912-CPLFPMT-eng.pdf#page=29)
 - Developed a patent landscape tool using **machine learning** and **NLP techniques** like **TF-IDF**, **Principal Directional Analysis (PDA)**, and **Sentence Transformers** to extract and analyze key trends from patent data.
 This project improved trend analysis accuracy by 60% and was presented to the Canadian Intellectual Property Office.